Skip to Content

 Defining the services

-Now add your services array which defines all your services:
+Now add the schemaVersion field and your services array which defines all your services:

 Adding a service